 We analysed variation in intrinsic motivation and its parameters using a similar approach.
 First, we calculate the intrinsic motivation, perceived choice, perceived competence and pressure/tension scores for each student for each lesson.
 These scores were the response variables.
-We then used separate multinomial models for each response with lesson type as the fixed factor, and student and topic as random factors.
+We then used separate ordinal logistic models for each response with lesson type as the fixed factor, and student and topic as random factors.
 Year, course, age, gender, teaching experience, formal teaching training were included as covariates.

-Variation in bondednesss was analysed using a multinomial model with after bondedness score minus that of before as the response variable.
+Variation in bondednesss was analysed using ordinal logistic model with after bondedness score minus that of before as the response variable.
 We included the rating student, the rated student and topic as random factors.
 Age and gender of rating student, as well as the level of ‘how well you know’ the rated person were entered as covariates.

 We analysed the variation in each behaviour (joyful, distracted, question-asking and question-answering) with two analyses: (i) a Generalised Linear Mixed Model (GLMM) with a binomial error distribution, the ‘probability of performing the behaviour’ as a response variable, and (ii) a Linear Mixed Model (LMM) with a normal error distribution and the transformed ‘rate of behaviour per hour’ as the response variable, omitting zero counts (i.e. .where students did not perform behaviour; (Bates et al. 2014).
 Data for ‘rate of behaviour’ attained normality of residuals and homogeneity of variance after transformation.
+In checking whether our distribution of ‘rate of behaviour per hour’ fulfilled the normality assumption, we found no outliers, suggesting that we had no one/two students who were asking most of the questions.
 We omitted analysing the effect of lesson type on rate of question-answering as in almost all game lessons, all students were to answer the question by writing on whiteboards and so question-answering (in the vocal sense) behaviour was minimal.
 Student and topic were entered as random factors.
 Year, course, age, gender, teaching experience, formal teaching training were included as covariates.
 Fixed factors included the students’ extroversion scores, lesson type and the interaction between these two.
 The significance of the fixed factors was assessed using the likelihood-ratio test on models with and without the fixed factor (Bates et al. 2014).
 The GLMM on ‘probability of performing a distracted behavior’ did not converge due to the a relatively fewer number of this behavior compared to other behaviors.
 The omission of ‘Year’ as a covariate in that model resolved this issue.